-- · Work with partner agencies to support victims impacted by alcohol-related crime. - Consider offender eligibility for referral to appropriate programs and services. - Enhance policing responses to the harmful consumption of alcohol by youth. - Ensure the safety and appropriate management of those affected by alcohol.
+- Work with partner agencies to support victims impacted by alcohol-related crime. - Ensure eligible offenders are appropriately referred to alcohol diversion programs. - Enhance policing responses to the harmful consumption of alcohol by youth. - Ensure the safety and appropriate management of those affected by alcohol.